GrachevaAS/Travel_agent/README.md

 4) Compare the ways' lengths

 **Results**:
-n is number of towns(vertices in the graph)
+n is number of towns(vertices in the graph).
-The firt column is index "shortest way's length / length of the way found using MST" The second number is standard deviation (number of experiments for each n = 5)
+The first column is the ratio of the shortest path length to the one found using MST.
+The second number is standard deviation.

 n = 4 : 1	        (0)
 n = 5 : 0.961545	(0.0503306)